mpes-kit/mpes/README.md

 Documentation and examples will be posted [`here`](http://mpes.readthedocs.io/)

 ### Overview of submodules
-The mpes package contains the following submodules, listed here along with suggested import aliases
+The mpes package contains the following submodules, listed here along with suggested import conventions
 ```
 import mpes.fprocessing as fp
 import mpes.segmentation as seg